 • Postgraduate students conducting research or practical work related to the built environment.

-Payable in three installments.
+Payable in four installments.
 For more details check the Registration page.

 MoreThis module examines how space actively structures human experience and asks what the built environment can teach us about how people organize social worlds, construct political projects, and plan for the future.
 Using theoretical orientations from cultural anthropology, geography, sociology, political science, and history, this module will investigate how social structures shape and are shaped by contemporary urban spaces.